we-are-Joinup/provider-api-doc/source/includes/_urls.md

 Parameter | Description
 --------- | -----------
-PROVIDER-SLUG | Identificator of your system in our URL path.
+PROVIDER-SLUG | Identifier of your system in our URL path.
 You can choose it PLATFORM | server
 VERSION | 3.15.0